costoxff/raylib-docker-image/README.md

 make
 ```

-You will finally find the compiled file ***index.html*** in **web** directory
+You will finally find the compiled file **index.html** in *web* directory.

 ### 3. Test it with python simple http server

-The directory has been mounted, so be free to running this command in docker or your host machine
+The directory has been mounted, so be free to running this command in docker or your host machine.

+Running the command below in *web* directory.

 ```sh
 python3 -m http.server